VLMH/ggpet/README.md

 5. Add new pet via Postman
 6. You should see new pet appended to the list if the pet matches the customer

+> There is an issue that the list of customers who adopted pets cannot be updated.

 ## Extension 2 - Geolocation
 Since I don't have time for this, I briefly explain how it can be implemented.